MatixAndr09/QRCodeV2/README.md

 A new generation of QR Codes transfer more data in smaller image

 > [!WARNING]
-> The code with version named 1.0 is not optimalized.
+> The code with tag named "Alpha" is very not optimalized.
 Please don't put large data into the program, becouse that can lead to disk issues and os crashes.
 THE CODE WILL CHANGE

 ## Known Issues